Presidency of William Howard Taft

-The presidency of William Howard Taft began on March 4, 1909, when William Howard Taft was inaugurated as 27th president of the United States, and ended on March 4, 1913.
-Taft, was a Republican from Ohio.
-The protégé and chosen successor of President Theodore Roosevelt, he took office after easily defeating Democrat William Jennings Bryan in the 1908 presidential election.
-His presidency ended with his defeat in the 1912 election by Democrat Woodrow Wilson.
+William Howard Taft was the 27th president of the United States from March 4, 1909, to March 4, 1913.
+Taft, a Republican from Ohio, and the chosen successor of President Theodore Roosevelt, took office after defeating Democrat William Jennings Bryan in the 1908 presidential election.
+His presidency ended with his landslide defeat in the 1912 election by Democrat Woodrow Wilson, after one term in office.